 - When I move in I would get the carpet replaced, or…

 - This large room could easily accommodate bigger groups or private functions.

 These are called buying signals and they always serve to weaken your bargaining position.
 Don’t let what you say, and the words you choose, work against you.

 If you want three months free rent, then ask for five months.
 No one ever gets more than they ask for, so ask for more than you actually want.
 Be prepared for the landlord to counter-offer and negotiate with you as well.
 Don`t be afraid of hearing `no` from the landlord – counter-offers are all part of the game.

 Unlike residential leases, where you start paying rent as soon as you move in, many restaurant leases will provide you with several months before you have to make your first monthly rent payment.
 This delay is to permit you to do whatever buildout you may need to do for your restaurant, and perhaps even give you some time to get up and running before you must start meeting that monthly rental obligation.
 How long you will be permitted before you have to start paying will of course be a key topic of negotiation, and every extra month will make a big difference in whether you get off on the right foot or are playing from behind right from the start.

 Try to avoid going directly for spaces that need to be customized.
 Small restaurants especially can get much more value for their dollar by going with second-generation spaces, or buildings that have already housed restaurants.
 They should already have the necessary equipment in place, so you have fewer upfront costs to consider.

-To learn more about how Leasecake can help you simplify commercial real estate lease management, schedule a demo with Max today.
+To learn more about how Leasecake can help you simplify commercial real estate lease management, schedule a demo today.